xHarbour-org/xharbour/README.md

 If you are reading this file as part of a source distribution of harbour you probably want to start by reading dirstruc.txt because this is your map to the harbour source directories.

+A note about building xHarbour from the source code: after the first

+  git clone

+you need to perform

+  git submodule update --init --recursive

+to obttain the xbScript sub module or building will fail.